nfmcclure/tensorflow_cookbook/readme.md

 ## [Ch 7: Natural Language Processing](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/07_Natural_Language_Processing)

+Natural Language Processing (NLP) is a way of processing textual information into numerical summaries, features, or models.
+In this chapter we will motivate and explain how to best deal with text in Tensorflow.
+We show how to implement the classic 'Bag-of-Words' and show that there may be better ways to embed text based on the problem at hand.
+There are neural network embeddings called Word2Vec (CBOW and Skip-Gram) and Doc2Vec.
+We show how to implement all of these in Tensorflow.

  1. [Introduction](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/07_Natural_Language_Processing/01_Introduction)
   * We introduce methods for turning text into numerical vectors.
 We introduce the Tensorflow 'embedding' feature as well.
  2. [Working with Bag-of-Words](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/07_Natural_Language_Processing/02_Working_with_Bag_of_Words)